Van's Aircraft

 Van's Aircraft, Inc. is an American kit aircraft manufacturer founded by Richard VanGrunsven in 1973.
-The Van's RV series aircraft are all-aluminum, low-wing monoplanes of monocoque construction.
+The Van's RV series aircraft are all-aluminum, mostly low-wing monoplanes of monocoque construction.
 In 2023, over 11,000 Van's aircraft were flying worldwide, making up one third of the USA's experimental aircraft fleet.

 The Van's Aircraft factory is located at Aurora State Airport, Oregon.
 The company filed for Chapter 11 bankruptcy protection in December 2023.

 History

 The company was founded by Richard "Dick" VanGrunsven in 1973.

 In 2013, the company announced it would begin selling assembled RV-12 model aircraft as well on a limited basis.

 In December 2017, the company reported that its 10,000th aircraft had flown, an RV-7 built in Martinsburg, West Virginia.

 As of November 2019, about 10,600 RV kits had been completed and flown, and thousands more are under construction.
 Completion rates currently average about 1.5 per day, making the series the most numerous of all homebuilt aircraft.

 After announcing financial difficulties in October 2023, on December 4 2023 Van's filed for Chapter 11 bankruptcy protection.
 Factors leading to the reorganization included corrosion issues (a "multi million" dollar problem), laser-cutting instead of punched parts (affecting 1800 kits), and kit pricing under the cost of production and shipping.